1. Aims of the Program

 3.1 Eligibility period

 - 3.1.1 The scholarship eligibility period refers to the period during which a person is eligible to receive scholarship payments.
-This period is four years (12 sessions) for a doctoral scholarship.
+This period is two years long (six sessions) for a doctoral scholarship.

-- The eligibility period is calculated from the time of the first enrolment in the master’s program (form for calculating the eligibility period);
+- The eligibility period is calculated from the time of the first enrolment in the doctoral program (form for calculating the eligibility period);

 - Sessions completed on a part-time basis are factored into the calculation of the eligibility period according to the equivalences shown in the Equivalence awarded for part-time sessions table below.

-- Individuals having interrupted their master’s studies for parental leave or leave for serious illness or major family obligations will be able to defer the eligibility period by a maximum of one year.
+- Individuals having interrupted their doctoral studies for parental leave or leave for serious illness or major family obligations will be able to defer the eligibility period by a maximum of one year.

 Table 1 Equivalence attributed for part-time sessions